Coastal Infrastructure Accounting

 Reclamation structures 50--75 years Geometric 1--2%

 The maintenance cost column assists compilers in distinguishing routine maintenance expenditure (intermediate consumption) from major rehabilitation (capital formation).
-Where annual maintenance expenditure significantly exceeds the indicative percentages, the excess may indicate capital improvements that should be classified as gross fixed capital formation rather than intermediate consumption.
+Where annual maintenance expenditure significantly exceeds the indicative percentages, the excess may indicate capital improvements that should be classified as gross fixed capital formation.

-Service life estimates should be adjusted based on local environmental conditions including wave climate, storm frequency, sediment dynamics, and water quality factors that affect structural integrity[34].
+Service life estimates should be adjusted based on local environmental conditions including wave climate, storm frequency, sediment dynamics, and water quality factors.[32]

 3.2.3 Asset Classification for Coastal Protection